|Bachelor of Science

 Students selecting this degree track acquire a strong foundation in science based curriculum that integrates research, education, and practical application within a variety of contexts to enhance personal fitness, health, and sport performance.

-In developing this foundation, students receive diverse instruction, laboratory/clinical application, and real world placement opportunities aimed at the acquisition of knowledge and skills needed to pass a variety of rigorous certification examinations that require expertise within the following categories: functional anatomy and biomechanics, exercise physiology, human development and aging, pathophysiology and risk factors, human behavior and psychology, health appraisal and fitness testing, emergency procedures and safety, exercise programming, and nutrition and weight management.
+In developing this foundation, students receive diverse instruction, laboratory/clinical application, and real world placement opportunities aimed at the acquisition of knowledge and skills needed to pass a variety of rigorous certifications specific to his/her field of study.

 ACSM (The American College of Sports Medicine)